WWF-International/wwf-uk-css-style-guide/readme.md

 **Don't use `#id` for styling.** They're too specific and give long term pain.
 They lack reusability, tend to lean towards use-once code, and the only way to override them is with the dreaded `!important`.
 So we don't use `#id` for styling.

-**Broad selectors - such as `figure`, `header`, `footer` - are broadly fine**.
-They should be used as foundation styles, but be careful when using broader selectors such as section and article.
+**Broad selectors - such as `figure`, `p`, `i` etc - are okay for foundation styles**.
+This means only for setting up a base to build apon.
+If possible avoid this.

+We aim to keep semantic markup separate from style.
+Most of your styling should be done using classes.
+They’re flexible enough to be broad and specific, allow reusing without creating a spaghetti of CSS code.

-`p`, `a`, `form`, `small` etc should also be thought of as foundation styles to be built upon.
+However `p`, `a`, `strong` `form`, `small` etc should also be thought of as foundation styles to be built upon.
+After all, it'd be daft to attach a class to every single `p` or `strong` tag!

 For example:

     /* foundation paragraph style */
     p {
+        color: steelblue;
         font-size: 1em;
         padding: 0 0 1em 0;
     }

-    /* style specific to paragraphs within a figure */ figure p {
+    /* style specific to paragraphs within a figure */ .content__figure p {
-        padding: 0.25em;
+        padding-bottom: 0.25em;
     }

-`div` and `span` are used in too many different circumstances and shouldn't be used as selectors.

-**Classes are used for specific styling.** They’re flexible enough to be broad and specific, allow reusing without creating a spaghetti of CSS code.
+    .aside__figure p {
+        padding-left: 0.5em;
+    }

-- When naming classes, try and make them human readable that describes the element(s) that they style or the function they carry out.
+- When naming classes, use the BEM syntax.
+- Make classes human readable - describe the element(s) that they style or the function they carry out:
+    - .search
+    - .search__input
+    - .search__submit--loading
-- Always use lowercase and separate words with hyphens - no `.CamelCase` and `.under_scores`
+- Always use lowercase and separate words with hyphens - no `.CamelCase` and `.under_scores`:
+    - .adoption-footer__sumartran-orang-utan
 - Attribute selectors should use single quotes - increases legibility for humans.
 - Target only the class, not the element and class - for example: `.comment-form`, not `div.comment-form`
 - Be careful of selector supporter in older browsers - for example, `input[type='password']` or `input:not([type='submit'])not:([type='password'])`.
 Use them, but use with caution.